 Babadag Cable Car

-At an altitude of 1936 meters, Babadag hosts tens of thousands of paraglidingflights every year.
-These flights last 25-30 minutes and land on the beach.
+At an altitude of 1936 meters, Babadag hosts tens of thousands of paragliding flights every year.
+These last 25-30 minutes and land on the beach.
 These paragliding flights, which have a very important place for adrenaline enthusiasts, are mostly for watching the unique view of Oludeniz from a bird’s eye view.

-Babadag Cable Car is also recommended for those who have reservations about paragliding but want to watch these beauties from the summit.
+Babadag Cable Car is also recommended for everyone who wants to watch these beauties from the summit.
 In Babadag, which is full of rocks and cliffs, the cable car was put into service after a very difficult construction process.
 Thus, you can find the opportunity to watch Oludeniz, a tourism paradise, and its wonderful nature.

 Amintas Rock Tombs

 Amintas Rock Tombs date back to the Lycian period.
-They are believed to date back to the 4th century BC, are carved from stone.
+They are believed to date back to the 4th century BC and are carved from stone.
 More than 100 steps lead up to Amintas and they are still in good condition.
 Amintas is interpreted as “the most magnificent of all tombs’’.
 They are clearly visible from the lower level.
 As you approach this site, the beauty and majesty of the tombs become clearer.
-Apart from Fethiye and Knight Island, the sea view is also very clear from where the Amintas Rock Tombs are located.
+From the Amintas Rock Tombs, you’ll also get a clear view of Fethiye town, Knight Island, and all gulf.

 These impressive tombs were likely built for noblemen or high-ranking individuals, with the stone being suitable for carving and detailed work.
 Many sarcophagi in this area are open to visitors.
-Nevertheless, the Amintas Rock Tombs remain one step ahead in terms of popularity.
 This tomb has two floors, and a Gothic-vaulted lid on the front part draws attention.
-On the two parts of the cover, there are figures depicting battles.
+Figures depicting battles are visible on both parts of the cover.
 These figures also provide insights into a person’s life.
 Frescoes are particularly interesting for visitors.
-Amyntas Rock Tombs, considered one of the symbols of the city, are also the most important ruins of the ancient city of Telmessos.
+Amintas Rock Tombs, considered one of the symbols of the city, are also the most important ruins of the ancient city of Telmessos.

 Very few artifacts from this important city have survived to this day.
 This situation increases the importance of the tombs even more.
 Rock tombs can also be found in many parts of Anatolia outside of this region.
-There are types of monumental tombs such as temples and houses.
+There are various types of monumental rock tombs, including those shaped like temples and houses.
 The purpose of temple-like rock tombs is to ensure that people of high status, such as a king, continue to be venerated after their death.
 These tombs, in which the rocks are carved starting from the upper point, are the result of great effort.

 Calis Beach